The Fabric of Faces

 • Dates

 The foundation for Breakwell’s artistic sensibility was laid early.
 Her childhood home was a world of intricate surfaces—her mother’s jewellery and fabric designs featured pelts, beaded textiles, and richly layered materials.
 These tactile beginnings shaped her understanding of texture and form, elements that remain central to her practice today.
-In The Fabric of Faces, this legacy manifests in portraits that reward a slow and deliberate engagement, drawing viewers closer with their layered simplicity.

 REGISTER YOUR INTEREST: The Fabric of Faces